En-suites - all rooms

 The Orkney towns and villages offer some fine restaurants, good local shopping and interesting places to visit.

-Evie is the local settlement, with a post office, general stores and village club/bar (open to club members, guests and visitors).
+Evie is the local settlement, with a post office, general store and village bistro.
 The village is about 25 mins from Stromness and Kirkwall & 35 mins from the airport.

-The nearest village is Dounby, 7 miles away, across the moors where there is a selection of small shops, hotel services, pharmacy, medical services, and a fuel station.
+The nearest village is Dounby, 7 miles away, across the Birsay moors where there is a selection of small shops, hotels , a pharmacy, medical services, and a fuel station.

 We are very close to Evie beach - a sandy bay, seals are often seen as are heron, curlew, snipe, wimbrel & a selection of local sea birds.
 Orca & minkie whales, porpoise & sea otter have also been spotted around the coastline.
 The beach close by - the Broch of Gurness, a magnificent Viking & Pictish archaeological village.